 - Helping each student achieve his or her personal, vocational, and/or educational goals;

 - Assisting students and families through their transitions from school to life;

 - Educating practitioners and parents through training programs and professional development activities that are at the forefront of research-based best practices;

 - Providing on-site consultations, demonstrating best practices, and remaining available to ensure transfer of knowledge to the local instructional team;

 - Working toward a future in which all students are seen as equally valuable, where all students can learn, and where all students benefit when they are educated together.

 SEEM Collaborative programs are public day programs approved by the Massachusetts Department of Elementary and Secondary Education.
-SEEM Collaborative programs are offered at various schools located in Stoneham, Melrose and Wakefield.
+SEEM Collaborative programs are offered at various schools located in Stoneham, Melrose, Wakefield and North Reading.
 Students attending the programs are on individual education programs designed to support their respective learning and social/emotional needs.